netgroup-polito/crownlabs-site/README.md

 You may have to define some environment variables to allow Hugo to work (e.g., `source ./profile` in case those variables have been added to the `.profile` file).

+## Setting up the repository
+The setup of this website on your local hard-disk requires the following steps:
+- clone the current repository: `git clone https://github.com/netgroup-polito/crownlabs-site/`
+- update the Syna submodule: `git submodule update --init --recursive`

 ## Usage

 To start your website run the following commands: